Jo Hall

 Small, trailing plants such as Ivy are perfect for adding interest to the tops of bathroom cabinets, as normally they don't require too much light.
 The same goes for Spider plants which are super easy to care for and last for years.

 True or false?
-I do have to admit to having a few fake plants amongst my 46.
+I do have to admit to having a few fake plants amongst my 80.
 Would I buy them again?
 No!
 Fake plants can look good (if you buy the right ones,if not they can look terrible!) and they can be useful for spots that don't get much daylight, or for the types of plants that can be difficult to keep alive.
-I won't be buying them in the future for two reasons, the first is that they don't contribute anything to our air quality and the second is that we sure don't need any more reasons for more plastic in our world!
+I won't be buying them in the future for three reasons, the first is that they don't contribute anything to our air quality, the second is that so many of them look fake and third (and most importantly), we sure don't need any more plastic waste in our world!

 Herbs in pots are perfect for bringing a kitchen to life, with the added bonus of fresh herbs to hand for cooking whenever you need them.
 I tend to keep pots of Coriander, Thyme & Basil on the go all year round.
 Sadly they don't last long term, even with careful looking after, but they certainly last much longer than buying fresh herbs in packets and are lovely to have around.